+F F

 At least 22 hours from the following 22

 Additional HIST courses

-Any three of the following options: 18

-At least 6 hours from ECON courses

-At least 6 hours from GEOG courses

-At least 6 hours from PLSC courses
+Any three of the following options: At least 6 hours from ECON courses At least 6 hours from GEOG courses At least 6 hours from PLSC courses

 At least 6 hours from SOCI courses

-Electives for those interested in social work, teaching, medicine, or law should be chosen in consultation with the major advisor.
+Electives should be chosen in consultation with the advisor.

 Students desiring to enter a program of studies leading to a California teaching credential in social science should take the B.S. degree in Social Studies.
 Students will need to pass the social science portion of the CSET exam one quarter prior to doing full-time student teaching.
-Students are invited to discuss the program with their major advisor in the History & Social Studies Department.
+Students are invited to discuss the program with their major advisor in the History Department.